bloc97/Anime4K/README.md

 Source: https://fancaps.net/anime/picture.php?/13365760 | Correction: `Restore_Moderate`
 ![Comparison](results/Comparisons/Cropped_Screenshots/Slime.png?raw=true)

+Performance numbers are obtained using a Vega64 GPU.

 ## v3
 The monolithic Anime4K shader is broken into modular components, allowing customization for specific types of anime and/or personal taste.
 What's new: